Annaly Capital's Farrell dies after battle with cancer

-NEW YORK (Reuters) - Annaly Capital Management Inc (NLY.N) co-founder and co-chief executive Michael Farrell, who underwent cancer treatment earlier this year, has passed away, the New York-listed mortgage real estate investment trust said in a statement on Sunday.
+NEW YORK, Oct 21 (Reuters) - Annaly Capital Management Inc co-founder and co-chief executive Michael Farrell, who underwent cancer treatment earlier this year, has passed away, the New York-listed mortgage real estate investment trust said in a statement on Sunday.

 “He was a fantastic leader and friend and will be greatly missed.
 Our hearts go out to his family and all those who were fortunate enough to know him,” Annaly said in the statement on Sunday.